mrtstr/obsidian/statistical learning/statistical estimator.md

 Basic
 Why put assumptions needed for statistical estimators, and what are the effects?
 Back:
+1) assumptions are needed for generalisation
-having an approximation for every point in the feature space not possible because there might not be enough/any samples in every point in the feature space.
+	- we need an approximation for every point in the feature space (even without any training samples in the area) → assumptions needed to estimate in those regions of the feature space
+2) assumptions needed for variance reduction
-→ assumptions needed to estimate in those regions of the feature space
+	- in sparse regions of the feature space the approximation will have a high variance because of the randomness of the training samples ($f_X(x)$ and $f_{Y|X=x}(y, x)$)
-Effect: assumptions induce a bias but can reduce the estimator's variance
+		→ assumptions can reduce the estimator's variance but induce a bias

 Tags: statistical estimator, statistical learning
 <!--ID: 1661678999122-->
 END